 As essential oils have many properties, it is good to research each one and then choose based on the combination of benefits that best fit your needs from a holistic perspective.
 Another option is to buy an essential oils blend that is preprepared to support sleep.

-Vitamin D, a nutrient the body requires for restful sleep, is produced in teh body naturally when we are exposed to the sun.
-During a long dark winter, sun may be hard to come by.
-Spending some time with a full spectrum light on winter mornings, will not only help with regulating your energy levels during the day, but will also support a good nights sleep at night.
+Vitamin D, a nutrient the body requires for restful sleep, is produced in the body naturally when we are exposed to the sun.
+During a long dark winter, sun may be hard to come by, so spending some time with a full spectrum light on winter mornings, will not only help with regulating your energy levels during the day, but will also support a good nights sleep at night.

 If you don’t have a bath available, then a foot bath with 1/4 cup lobelia will achieve the same results.
 Soak for 20 minutes.